 - Turn off unnecessary security lighting

 - Print off free posters by San Francisco’s Light Out campaign

 - Turn building lights off from dusk to dawn, during migration

 - Preserve building facades (rather than always using glass)

 - Use blinds, shutters & sheer curtain to filter sunlight

-- Remove houseplants near windows (birds may think they are shelter)
+- Remove houseplants near windows (birds get confused and think they are outside shelter areas)

 - Install frosted windows where possible